sous-chefs/meta/departure.md

 ## When the maintainer wants to leave

-If someone objects to the project moving and wants to continue maintenance under the brigade, we add a prominent link to fork on the readme and continue development.
+If someone objects to the project moving and wants to continue maintenance under the sous-chefs, we add a prominent link to fork on the readme and continue development.
 People are generally not idiots, so if they have a reason to leave us we should support them.

 Otherwise we update the cookbook `README.md` to mark as relocated, at least pointing where the cookbook went.

 ## Achiving

-Regardless of how a project leaves the Chef Brigade, we will keep a copy of the history available so anyone looking for it will know what's happened.
+Regardless of how a project leaves the Sous Chefs, we will keep a copy of the history available so anyone looking for it will know what's happened.

 ## Permanent removal